juyoungwang/juyoungwangblog/content/authors/admin/index.md

 # Education to show in About widget
 education:
   courses:
-    - course: Ph.D. in Industrial and Systems Engineering
+    - course: Ph.D. student in Industrial and Systems Engineering
       institution: University of Toronto
       year: Ongoing
     - course: M.A.Sc. in Industrial and Systems Engineering